kirenz/codelabs/markdown/cloud-mysql/cloud-mysql.md

 <img src="img/3b-authorize.png" alt="" width="100">

 1. Optional: If you don't click on the authorization immediately, you may get a error message.
-In that case, first authorize the cloud shell and again enter `gcloud sql connect sql-database --user=root --quiet`in the terminal.
+In that case, first authorize the cloud shell and again enter `gcloud sql connect sql-database --user=root --quiet` in the terminal.
+If you still get an error, check the hints at the end of this section.

 <img src="img/3c-error.png" alt="" width="100">